 - Lockheed Martin (Aerospace, Defence, Security, and Advanced Technologies).

 The job placement rate for any college in the world is directly affected by the institution’s market reputation.
-Harvard graduates, and Ivy League graduates in general, will always be more in demand than those who hold a degree from less prestigious institutions.
-Here’s what universities can do to try and improve their placement rates and get on the list of colleges with best placement rates:
+In general, Harvard graduates and Ivy League graduates will always be more in demand than those who hold a degree from less prestigious institutions.
+Here’s what universities can do to improve their placement rates and get on the list of colleges with best placement rates:

 - Employ a Placement Officer who deals with organizations and campus placement.